ansible-collections/ibm_zos_core/docs/source/modules/zos_data_set.rst

 extended
-  Sets the \ :emphasis:`extended`\  attribute for Generation Data Groups.
+  Sets the *extended* attribute for Generation Data Groups.

   If false, allow up to 255 generation data sets (GDSs) to be associated with the GDG.